 Note: If you are working with an established brand, it might be possible to use components from an existing design system and you could jump straight into high-fidelity, Step 3, below.

 I recommend creating artboards for the key screens you uncovered in your sketching exercise.
 The number of screens you need will increase as you move through the wireframing process of sketching, low-fidelity wireframes, to high-fidelity wireframes.

-For the low fidelity digital wireframes, use the design tool of your choice to create simple shapes and use basic fonts to create your wireframes.
+For the low fidelity digital wireframes, use the wireframe tool of your choice to create simple shapes and use basic fonts to create your wireframes.
 There are also many UI kits out there that can speed up this process and create low-fidelity designs that are a little more visually appealing.
 I also recommend using a median artboard size that could work across most phone screen sizes.
 If you have the data of your target demographic and what phone size is predominantly used by them, then go with that screen size.

 I use an 375 x 667px size of artboard when using Adobe XD (or any design tool as most have preset sizes built in) as it is the “middle path” of screen sizes (especially for iPhone).
 I find that this size works well for iPhone 8 and iPhone X, and I find that this works well for Android as well.

 Here’s an example of low-fidelity screens in action:

 Once you’ve created your low-fidelity screens, tested your designs with users, and received signoff from stakeholders, you’re now ready to create the high-fidelity screens.